 It’s really important to me that my daughter learns to live as green as possible.
 The more she practices making everyday choices to reduce waste, the more natural it will be for her as she grows up.
 Our kids need to have better habits about reducing, reusing, and recycling than we do.
 However, planning for the future not only includes taking steps in the present day, but also preparing for tomorrow.

-That’s just one example of reducing waste and if we don’t teach that to our children then who will?
 By teaching children good conservation practices today, we’ll contribute to a cleaner future.
 Children who learn how to reduce, reuse and recycle now will gain the foundation they need to pass those practices on to their children and continue preserving natural resources.

 This handy little infographic from RMP USA provides some ideas for helping kids learn to reduce, reuse and recycle.
 You could easily print a few out and hang them by the bins.